EnsembleUI/ensemble_docs_archived/deploy/2-oauth-services.md

-# Connecting to OAuth services
+# Connecting to OAuth services (Optional)

 Ensemble supports authorizing and fetching data from OAuth2 services like Google and Microsoft.
 The entire flow is handled automatically if you are using Ensemble Go to preview your app.

-When deploying your Production App, please follow these instructions to configure your back-end server to work with Ensemble's UI.
+When deploying your Production App and you'd like to use OAuth Services, please follow these instructions to configure your back-end server to work with Ensemble's UI.

 ## App Redirect
 When an OAuth flow is initiated within the UI, Ensemble will redirect the users to the appropriate OAuth service's login page.
 Once the users enter their username/password and authorize your app, the OAuth service will invoke a callback URL (known as Redirect URL) that your app defines.
 This Redirect URL will re-open your app and continue the OAuth flow.